-John Beimfohr, Avnet's senior director of integration operations, who is based at the company's largest integration center in Chandler, Ariz., shared his expertise on what it takes to be an environmentally conscious organization and the green, financial, and social benefits of doing so.
-What follows are excerpts of that conversation.
+John Beimfohr, Avnet's senior director of integration operations, shares his expertise on what it takes to be an environmentally conscious organization and the green, financial, and social benefits of doing so.